Secondary CMB temperature anisotropies from magnetic reheating: Constraints on PMFs

 \subsection{Limit on $b_{\rm NL}$}

-Let us investigate the constraint on the non-Gaussian feature of PMFs, which gives the mode mixing of large- and small-scales as well as the inhomogeneous acoustic reheating~\citep{2015JCAP...05..049N}.

-In the previous section, we explored the consequence of the primordial cross-correlation between PMFs and the curvature perturbation as parameterized in Eq.~(\ref{eq: def bNL}).
-Then we found that the scale dependence of the angular power spectrum is the same as the scale invariant adiabatic fluctuations.
-Therefore, we put the constraint on $b_{\rm NL}B^{2}_{\lambda}$ at $\ell=2$ as a representative, and the result is also shown in Fig.~\ref{fig: result cross}.
+Let us derive a constraint on the non-linear parameter of PMFs, which gives mode mixing of large and small scales.
+In the previous section, we explored the consequence of the primordial cross-correlation~(\ref{eq: def bNL}).
+As seen in the bottom of Fig.~\ref{fig: calD and Cl} and Eq.~(\ref{eq: Cl cross approx}), we found that the scale dependence of the angular power spectrum is the same with that of the scale-invariant adiabatic fluctuations, namely, $C^{\Delta_{B}\Theta}_{\ell} \propto C^{\rm Fiducial}_{\ell}$.
+The amplitude of $C^{\rm Fiducial}_{\ell}$ seen in Fig.~\ref{fig: calD and Cl} can be fixed by the current observations, and therefore we constrain the signal of inhomogeneous magnetic reheating by $C^{\Delta_{B}\Theta}_{\ell} < C^{\rm Fiducial}_{\ell}$ for an arbitrary $\ell$.
+Here, we compared the values of $\ell=2$ to put the constraint on $b_{\rm NL}B^{2}_{\lambda}$, and the result is also shown in Fig.~\ref{fig: result cross}.